 You need a personal injury lawyer.
 They specialize in accident claims, handle insurance negotiations, and can represent you in court if a fair settlement isn't offered.
 Most work on contingency, so there's no upfront cost.

-Start by identifying your legal issue, then search a trusted local directory like FindToGo to browse attorneys by city and specialty.
+Start by identifying your legal issue, then search a trusted directory like FindToGo to browse attorneys by city and specialty.
 Read reviews, check credentials, and schedule a free consultation before committing.